David Beckham: Personal life

-Beckham's three sons have all played football in the Arsenal Academy.
-Like their father, Brooklyn and Romeo have both done modelling work and been named among GQ's best dressed British men.
-Brooklyn previously played football for Arsenal U16, but was released at the end of the 2014–15 season.
+Beckham's three sons have all played football in the Arsenal academy.
+Brooklyn played football for Arsenal U16, through the end of the 2014–15 season.
+Like their father, Brooklyn and Romeo have both done modelling work and been named among GQs best dressed British men.
 In his early Manchester United career, Beckham lived in a four-bedroom house in Worsley that he bought directly from the property developer as a 20-year-old in 1995.
-In 1999, shortly after his wedding he and Victoria bought a country house set in 24 acre in Sawbridgeworth, Hertfordshire, which the media nicknamed "Beckingham Palace".
+In 1999, shortly after his wedding, he and Victoria bought a country house set in 24 acre in Sawbridgeworth, Hertfordshire, which the media nicknamed "Beckingham Palace".
+They sold the property in 2014.
+In 2024 they bought a property on North Beach Road in Miami Beach for a record-setting $72 million.

 Known by the nickname "Golden Balls", Beckham acquired the name from Victoria, who revealed it on national TV in 2008 while praising him for rebuilding his reputation after the 1998 World Cup.

-Beckham suffers from obsessive compulsive disorder (OCD), which he says makes him "have everything in a straight line or everything has to be in pairs."
-Victoria Beckham claims, "If you open our fridge, it's all co-ordinated down either side.
+Beckham has obsessive compulsive disorder (OCD), which he says makes him "have everything in a straight line or everything has to be in pairs."
+Victoria claimed: "If you open our fridge, it's all co-ordinated down either side.
 We've got three fridges – food in one, salad in another and drinks in the third.
 In the drinks one, everything is symmetrical.
 If there's three cans, he'll throw one away because it has to be an even number."

-A staunch monarchist, Beckham queued for 13 hours in September 2022 to see Queen Elizabeth ll lying in state at Westminster Hall following her death, after refusing opportunities to skip ahead.
+A staunch monarchist, Beckham queued for 12 hours in September 2022 to see Queen Elizabeth II lying in state at Westminster Hall.

-In April 2004, the British tabloid News of the World carried claims by Beckham's former personal assistant Rebecca Loos that he and Loos had an extramarital affair.
+In 2004, various newspapers carried claims by Beckham's former personal assistant Rebecca Loos that she and Beckham had engaged in an extramarital affair.
 A week later, the Malaysian-born Australian model Sarah Marbeck claimed that she had slept with Beckham on two occasions.
 Beckham dismissed both claims as "ludicrous".
+A documentary called Beckham was released in 2023 on Netflix, 20 years after the alleged affair with Rebecca Loos took place.
+In it, Beckham did not deny the affair took place; instead, he stated how hard that general period was on his marriage.

+Beckham has been actively involved in beekeeping, animal husbandry and farming since 2020 in the barn they bought in the Cotswolds in 2016.

+Beckham was knighted by King Charles III at Windsor Castle in November 2025, in recognition of his services to sport and charitable causes.